-The School Rep for Chemistry position is currently filled by Grace Cleasby.
+The School Rep for Chemistry position is currently held by Arnav Saxena.

 School Representatives represent the students who make up the eighteen Schools at Glasgow University.